camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/installation.md

 We recommend to carefully choose hardware resources that are allocated to the server with Optimize.

-Be aware that Optimize is using data structures that are different from data stored by the Camunda Platform Engine.
+Be aware that Optimize is using data structures that are different from data stored by the Camunda Platform 7 engine.
 The final amount of space on the hard drive required by Optimize will depend on your replication settings, but as a rule of thumb, you could expect Optimize to use 30% of the space that your relational database is using.